 Breast Radiotherapy

-On receipt of your referral form from your doctor we will phone you with an appointment to attend for a CT planning scan.
-Please click here for more information about this appointment.
+On receipt of your referral from your doctor we will phone you with an appointment to attend for a CT planning scan.
+Read more about your Radiotherapy Pre-Treatment

 Side Effects

-Your treatment has a build-up effect and so we woud not usually expect you to develop side effects until the second week of your treatment.
+Your treatment has a build-up effect and so we would not usually expect you to develop side effects straight away.
+For those receiving 5 treatments these may appear after your treatment has completed.
+If you are having 15 treatments these may start to develop within your second week of treatment and gradually continue to build.
 You will be seeing the radiographers every day of your treatment so you will be closely monitored but please let us know if you notice any changes.
-You will usually see the doctor once during your treatment and if you are having your chest wall treated you will have a weekly skin review.
-After your treatment has finished the side effects will continue to develop for two weeks, you will be given advice at the end of your treamtent with how to manage this.
-A follow up appointment will also be arranged in the time frame requested by your doctor.
+The radiographers will be able to give advice and refer on as required.
+After your treatment has finished the side effects will continue to develop for two weeks, you will be given advice at the end of your treatment with how to manage this along with an aftercare card with a contact number for the liaison radiographer team.
+This number can be used for up to 4 week after treatment.
+If a follow up appointment is required this will be arranged by your doctors secretary and sent out to you.
+You can also contact your cancer nurse specialist team for ongoing advice and support.

 Early side effects inlcude: